Fox News Completely Silent On Gaetz Sex Trafficking Scandal

-Category: World Politics Hits: 2Published with permission of PRESS RUN, Eric Boehlert’s must-read media newsletter.
+Category: World Politics Hits: 11Published with permission of PRESS RUN, Eric Boehlert’s must-read media newsletter.
 Subscribe here.
 In an extraordinary attempt at GOP damage control, Fox News failed to make any mention, for more than an entire day, of the exploding sex trafficking scandal that's engulfing Republican Congressman Matt Gaetz (R-FL), a close ally of the network.
 Opting instead for a total blackout, Fox News tried and failed to quell the raging controversy, which on Thursday night hit new heights with another round of explosive revelations.
 But at Fox News, it's Gaetz who?
 According to TVeyes, the 24-hour cable news monitoring service, Fox News mentioned "Matt Gaetz" just 17 times all day Wednesday and all day Thursday of this week.
 In fact, the network aired zero mentions of Gaetz on Thursday, and the final mention of him came Wednesday at 6:22 pm.
 That means for more than 30 hours, Fox News didn't reference the Congressman a single time.
 During that same period, CNN mentioned Gaetz 70 times, MSNBC more than 80 times.

 Read more https://crooksandliars.com/2021/04/fox-news-completely-silent-gaetz